RayHightower/troop534/source/_posts/2015-03-16-2015-practice-hikes.markdown

 comments: true
 categories:
 ---
-{% imgcap middle /images/practice_hike_2015.jpg Route for the 1st practice hike path. %}
+{% imgcap middle /images/practice_hike_2015.jpg Route for the 1st practice hike. %}

 The first practice hike for the Lincoln Trail will begin at 8:00am on Saturday, March 28, 2015.
 We will meet in the parking lot at 39th and Lake Shore Drive.
 <!--more-->
 We will follow the same path as last year’s first hike: